QueensGambit/CrazyAra/README.md

 * [**Multi Variant Stockfish**](https://github.com/ddugovic/Stockfish): Stockfish fork specialized to play chess and some chess variants
 	* Used for move generation and board representation as a replacement for [python-chess](https://github.com/niklasf/python-chess).
 * [**MXNet C++ Package**](https://github.com/apache/incubator-mxnet/tree/master/cpp-package): A flexible and efficient library for deep learning
-	* Used as the deep learning backend for loading and inference of the trained neural network as a replacment for the [MXNet python package](https://pypi.org/project/mxnet/)
+        * Used as the deep learning backend for loading and inference of the trained neural network
 * [**Blaze**](https://bitbucket.org/blaze-lib/blaze/src/master/): An open-source, high-performance C++ math library for dense and sparse arithmetic
 	* Used for arithmeic, numerical vector operation within the MCTS search as a replacement for [NumPy](https://numpy.org/)
 * [**Catch2**](https://github.com/catchorg/Catch2): A multi-paradigm test framework for C++